-- Applications Due: Accepted on a rolling basis throughout the year.
+- Applications Due: Accepted on a rolling basis throughout the year through November.

 - Grant Application and Requirements:

-- Your application will be reviewed and staff will contact you within 10 days of receiving the application and photo.
+- Application will be reviewed and staff will contact you within 10 days of receiving the application and photo.

 - If approved, grantees are required to submit the following to NAR within 3 months after the project was implemented: